-KB Home’s KBH shares have gained 3.8% in yesterday’s after-hour trading, after the homebuilder beat earnings expectation in the fourth quarter of fiscal 2018, despite reporting lower revenues.
+KB Home’s KBH shares gained 2.4% in yesterday’s after-hour trading, after the homebuilder beat earnings expectations in the first quarter of fiscal 2019 despite reporting lower revenues.
 Continued progress with the Returns-Focused Growth plan drove the gross margin in the quarter.

 Earnings & Revenue Discussion

-Quarterly earnings of 96 cents per share outpaced the Zacks Consensus Estimate of 93 cents by 3.2% and also increased 14% from 84 cents a year ago.
+Quarterly earnings of 31 cents per share outpaced the Zacks Consensus Estimate of 27 cents by 14.8% but declined 22.5% from 40 cents a year ago.

-Total revenues of $1.348 billion, however, missed the consensus mark of $1.350 billion.
-The top line also decreased 4% year over year, mainly due to lower average selling price (“ASP”) of homes delivered.
+Total revenues of $811.5 million, however, missed the consensus mark of $829.3 million.
+The top line also declined 6.9% year over year, mainly due to lower average selling price (“ASP”) of homes delivered.
 The decline in net orders during the fourth quarter of 2018 impacted its first-quarter housing revenues.

 KB Home Price, Consensus and EPS Surprise

 KB Home Price, Consensus and EPS Surprise | KB Home Quote

 Homebuilding Revenues: In the reported quarter, the segment's revenues fell 7% to $808.8 million from the prior-year quarter due to lower ASP of homes delivered.
 While land generated $10.6 million in revenues (up more than 298% from the year-ago quarter), housing revenues totaled $798.2 million (down 7.9%).

 Net orders dropped 3.9% to 2,675 homes, declining across all regions served by the company (barring Southeast region).
 Value of net orders fell 12.9% to $1,022.1 million.